trainingwheels/trainingwheels/vagrant/README.md

 1. Download and install Vagrant and VirtualBox as per the Vagrant "Getting started" page.
 2. Run `vagrant up`

+A new Vagrant virtual machine is started up, using the standard Ubuntu 12.04 base box.
+Ansible is installed on the box, and the setup playbooks for both the controller and classroom are run.

 Why not use the Vagrant Ansible plugin?
 ---------------------------------------